 When times feel uncertain, you can take peace in knowing your residence is your safe area.
-You’re probably spending a lot more time there today.
+You’re probably spending more time there today.
 That’s why your indoor air quality is now more crucial than ever.

-There are many of elements that can lead to poor indoor air quality, like cleaning products and air fresheners.
+There are many elements that can lead to poor indoor air quality, like cleaning products and air fresheners.
 These could cause headaches and irritate allergies and asthma.

 There’s a combination of steps you can take to improve your air quality.
-Some solutions include enhanced air filters, an air purification system or an ultraviolet (UV) germicidal light.
+Some include enhanced air filters, an air purification system or an ultraviolet (UV) germicidal light.